AskMeAgain/TangleChain-System/README.md

 # TangleChain

 TangleChain is a .Net Standard Library & IXI module to deploy different blockchains on top of the Tangle.
-It is planned to have Smartcontracts and interoperability between different chains.
+It is planned to have Smartcontracts and interoperability between these chains.
 The planned blocktime is around 1-2 Minutes.

 ### Current Features